bitovi/github-actions-deploy-docker-to-ec2/README.md

 # Docker to AWS VM

-GitHub action to deploy any Docker-based app to an AWS VM (EC2) using Docker and Docker Compose.
+GitHub action to deploy any [Docker](https://www.bitovi.com/academy/learn-docker.html)-based app to an AWS VM (EC2) using Docker and Docker Compose.

 The action will copy this repo to the VM and then run `docker-compose up`.

 ## Requirements
 Your app needs a `Dockerfile` and a `docker-compose.yaml` file.

+> For more details on setting up Docker and Docker Compose, check out Bitovi's Academy Course: [Learn Docker](https://www.bitovi.com/academy/learn-docker.html)

 For envirnoment variables in your app, provide a `.env` file in GitHub Secrets named `DOT_ENV` and hook it up in your `docker-compose.yaml` file like:
 ```